 Beyond the speed he also showed up the figure skaters, putting on a display of trick skating during a figure skating event, even though he was not competing.
 The crowd demanded an encore from Goodman, but not from any of the figure skaters.

 The Falcons competition came from Belgium, Czechoslovakia, France, Sweden, Switzerland and the United States.
 Under a very different tournament format than today, Canada won the gold after playing only three games.
 They defeated Czechoslovaks 15-0, USA 2-0, and Sweden 12-1.

 The Swedes were basically new to hockey, though they, like the Russians 2o years later, were adept at bandy, a similar ball game on ice.
 The Swedes came prepared basically to play bandy, wearing speed skates and having never touched a hockey puck.
 But they were eager students, watching the Canadians practice and play games, and reportedly improved immensely as the tournament moved along.

 That's more than you can say about the newly formed country of Czechoslovakia.
-William Hewitt, officially listed as the team's secretary, suggested they ran on ice rather than skated, were very clumsy and never passed to one another.
+William Hewitt, officially listed as Canada's secretary, suggested they ran on ice rather than skated, were very clumsy and never passed to one another.

 There were very few notable players on these other teams.
 Einar Svensson scored the only goal against Canada, and in doing so became a Swedish hero.
 Swiss goalie Rene Savoie stood out because he competed in a shirt and tie.
 French captain Albert de Raugh not only played in the games, but refereed the Canadian-American showdown after Canada protested the choice of the original referee, a Canadian born fellow named Garon.
 The Americans were powered by Frank "Moose" Goheen, who would be inducted into the Hockey Hall of Fame in 1952.